Factbox: The Biden Cabinet - President-elect Fills Out His Team

 SECRETARY OF STATE: ANTONY BLINKEN

-The longtime Biden confidant served as No. 2 at the State Department and as deputy national security adviser in Obama’s administration.
+The longtime Biden confidant served as No. 2 at the State Department and as deputy national security adviser in President Barack Obama’s administration.

 TREASURY SECRETARY: JANET YELLEN